Robert Baker Aitken: Biography

 In 1959 he and Anne began a meditation group in Honolulu at their residence, which became known as the Koko-an zendo.
 The community that gathered at this zendo were then named the Diamond Sangha by the two.
 The Diamond Sangha has affiliate zen centers in South America, Australia, New Zealand, the United States and Europe and is known for making the rigors of traditional Zen accessible to lay practitioners.

 In 1960 Soen Nakagawa Roshi asked young monk Eido Tai Shimano to travel to Honolulu to assist at the Diamond Sangha center.

 In 1961, Aitken made an extended stay in Japan to study under Haku'un Yasutani, eventually ending his studies with Soen.
-He then worked in various capacities at the East-West Center and the University of Hawaii until 1969, when he and Anne moved to Maui, Hawaii to found the Maui Zendo in Haiku-Pauwela.
+He then worked in various capacities at the East-West Center and the University of Hawaii until 1969, when he and Anne moved to Maui, Hawaii, to found the Maui Zendo in Haiku-Pauwela.
 Koun Yamada Rōshi was invited to lead the Diamond Sangha and he moved to Hawaii in 1971.
 In 1974 Aitken was given permission to teach by Koun Yamada, receiving full Dharma transmission from him in 1985.

 He also was a major inspiration for the ‘System Stinks’ movement, where they drew inspiration from his famous photograph protesting with a sign.
 In the picture the sign said 'The System Stinks' and was in protest of the Iraq War, while in his wheelchair.
 The photo was taken in Hawaii.

 Robert Aitken was a social activist through much of his adult life, beginning with protesting against nuclear testing during the 1940s.
 He was an outspoken critic of the Vietnam War, and became a strong opponent of the nuclear arms race between the United States and the Soviet Union.
 He was among the earlier proponents of deep ecology in religious America, and was outspoken in his beliefs on the equality of men and women.
 In 1978 Aitken helped found the Buddhist Peace Fellowship, an organization that advocates conflict resolution globally.
 In the discussion that led to the founding of the Buddhist Peace Fellowship, most of the other people had less experience than him when it came to political activism.
 This gave him the most influence on what the organization should be about.
 Many of the first 100 people who were sent invitations to join were recommendations from Robert Aitken.
 He was also the guest speaker at the first two institutes that the Buddhist Peace Fellowship held.
 He did have anarchist beliefs, which is why even when he helped found the organization, he didn't take any control due to distrusting all authority or control even when it was his own.

-Aitken Roshi died after a brief bout with pneumonia on August 5, 2010 in Honolulu, Hawaii.
+Aitken Roshi retired in 1996 and spent some of his final years in Palolo, Hawaii, where he could be looked after and interact with some of his students.
+He died after a brief bout with pneumonia on August 5, 2010, in Honolulu, Hawaii.
 He was working on his fourteenth book before his passing.
-He retired in 1996 and spent some of his final years in Palolo, Hawaii where he could be looked after and interact with some of his students.